Georges Lentz: Life

 In the 2012/13 season, Lentz was in residence at the Internationales Künstlerhaus Villa Concordia in Bamberg, Germany and collaborated with Jonathan Nott and the Bamberger Symphoniker.

 In January 2015, a new orchestral work, Jerusalem (after Blake), taking its inspiration from Jerusalem by William Blake, was premiered by the Luxembourg Philharmonic Orchestra.
 In May 2015, a portrait concert of Lentz's music by the Munich Chamber Orchestra at the Pinakothek der Moderne included the world premiere of the definitive version of Birrung (1997–2014) for 11 strings.
-In November 2016, the final version of Jerusalem was premiered at Wien Modern.
+In November 2016, the final version of Jerusalem was premiered at Wien Modern, and the work’s US premiere was given in April 2017, with the Saint Louis Symphony Orchestra conducted by David Robertson.

 In April 2022, a major new sound art project, the Cobar Sound Chapel, opened in Cobar in Outback New South Wales.
 It is a purpose-built venue to permanently house the 4-channel projection of Lentz's digital string quartet, the 43 hour composition String Quartet(s) (2000–2023), as well as the venue for a new annual String Quartet Festival Weekend.
 The Cobar Sound Chapel was designed by Pritzker Prize-winning Australian architect Glenn Murcutt in collaboration with the composer, with its architecture reflecting rhythmic and structural patterns found in String Quartet(s).

 A new violin concerto, "...to beam in distant heavens...", was premiered to great acclaim by German soloist Arabella Steinbacher with the Sydney Symphony Orchestra at the Sydney Opera House in April 2023.
+The German premiere took place on February 9, 2025 at Elbphilharmonie Hamburg with Steinbacher and the West German Radio Symphony Orchestra.
+The Japanese premiere took place in June 2025, and the first Finnish performance will be in Helsinki in April 2027 with the Finnish Radio Symphony Orchestra.

+A new work for solo viola, Anyente, was premiered by Tabea Zimmermann on December 1, 2024 at Pierre-Boulez-Saal in Berlin.

+According to the composer’s website, he is currently writing new works for Anthony Marwood and the Australian Chamber Orchestra, as well as for Tabea Zimmermann and the Saint Paul Chamber Orchestra.

-Lentz's music is published by Universal Edition in Vienna.
+Lentz’s music is published by Universal Edition in Vienna.